 Uses of bus topology

 Selection of the network topology to use as a main network topology depends on some factors.
 Which determines what type of network topology should be used.
 Same goes for the topology.
 There are some factors which determines the uses of bus topology as a main network topology.
-Some of them are
+The selection of a main network topology, including bus topology, depends on several factors.
+Some factors that determine the use of bus topology as the main network configuration include:

 Availability of hubs and switch